posmlab/getting-started/devices.md

 The active catching strategy has 4 phases: the approaching phase, the locking phase, the rebounding phase, and the holding phase.
 This strategy allows the arm to catch objects falling at a higher speed than the maximum speed of the arm.

+The device ran into a few problems that were each solved with troubleshooting.
+First, the fingertips couldn't touch the "optimal grasping points" (aligned along the horizontal center of a sphere), but this was fixed with recalibration.
+In the rebounding phase, the target would sometimes fall through the fingers, but this did not happen after the stiffness of the fingers was increased.
+Finally, the object sometimes moved in the wrong direction after impacting the device in the locking phase, but this was attributed to a margin of error due to the coefficients of friction and restitution, which affect the direction a ball bounces.

 ##### Figure 7 from Namiki et al. The strategy of the catching mechanism.
 ![Catching Strategy from Namiki et al.](images/handcatching.png)